oleksa76/git-home-lab/README.md

 # git-home-lab
-My private home lab for testing
+This project describes my home lab for various testing.
+It hold different notes and script on creating VMs.